pekrau/notebook/README.md

 - Markdown for note text formatting.
 - Links in the note text; backlinks between notes updated dynamically.
 - Hashtags in note text.
+- Search all titles and text.
 - Hierarchic structure allowed; subnotes.
 - Files of any kind may be stored.
-- The app is a Flask server, so use your browser for navigation and editing.
+- The app is a Flask server, so your browser is the interface for navigation and editing.
 - Keep separate notebooks (sets of notes) which can easily be switched between.

 ## Future features